 Brown rice is generally going to act a bit different than white rice, and your cooking instructions will vary.
 This rice is also naturally gluten-free, but some people are more inclined to eat it because it’s “healthier” than white rice.

 Take your pick!
-Here’s how to make brown rice which can easily serve all the purposes of white rice and more.
+Here’s how to make brown rice in Instant Pot which can easily serve all the purposes of white rice and more.

-- For a fully cooked and chewy texture, use a 1:1 rice to water ratio for around 15 minutes on high pressure.
-Let it sit for five additional minutes before using quick release.
+- For a fully cooked and chewy texture, use a 1:1 rice to water ratio for around 20 minutes on HIGH pressure.
+Let it sit for five additional minutes before using the quick release.

-- If you enjoy softer rice that isn’t so chewy, simply add an additional ¼ cup of water to the pot before cooking.
-Cook for 15 minutes and let pressure release naturally all the way.
+- If you enjoy softer rice that isn’t so chewy, simply add another ¼ cup of water to the pot before cooking.
+Cook for 20 minutes and let the pressure release naturally all the way.
+We find that this Instant Pot method produces excellent brown rice every time.

 - Try our brown rice salad with Asian peanut dressing